-Points or spend thresholds for your customers and the promise of better rewards when they move up your tiers encourages them to increase their basket sizes.
-It can also sway customers to return to your store over your competitors since they’ve already created an account with you and have more exclusive perks to return and engage with.
+Loyalty programs with tiers and a promise of better rewards and perks will encourage your customers to increase their basket sizes.
+It can also sway them to return to your store over your competitors since they’ve already created an account with you and have more exclusive perks to return and engage with.

-This blog shares five loyalty programs sporting innovative and creative tiered-based programs to increase revenue and improve the customer experience.
+This blog shares five loyalty programs sporting innovative tiered-based programs to increase revenue and improve the customer experience.
 These stores are:

-Mirenesse is a beauty brand, boasting a smart and engaging tiered loyalty program.
-Their “Love Rewards” loyalty program has two tiers.
+Mirenesse is a beauty brand, boasting a smart and engaging loyalty program with tiers.
+Their “Love Rewards” loyalty program has two levels.

 First, customers are automatically enrolled in the basic “Onyx” tier when they create their account.
 Here, points are earned from purchases and other on-site activities – such as leaving a review or referring a friend.
 Plus, customers get a joining bonus, a birthday surprise and access to the “Rewards Boutique”, where they get vouchers and free samples.